mycontroller-org/documentation/content/en/docs/quick-installation/_index.md

 ---
-title: "Quick Install"
+title: "Quick Installation"
-linkTitle: "Quick Install"
+linkTitle: "Quick Installation"
 weight: 3
 ---

 MyController.org 2.x can be installed in different way.
-Here we are going to focus on Quick Install.
+Here we are going to focus on Quick Installation.

-If quick install is not fulfil your requirements follow [Advanced Install](/docs/advanced-install/)
+If a quick installation is not fulfil your requirements follow [advanced Installation guide](/docs/advanced-installation/)

 ### Prerequisites
 Prerequisites to setup MyController all-in-one